awdem/bank-tech-test/README.md

 account = BankAccount.new
 formatter = BankStatementFormatter.new

 # You can call deposit and withdraw with a number on account to add transactions to your account.
+You can call get_balance to return your current balance.
 # To see your statement in the console run:

 puts formatter.format(account.transactions)